mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/interpreter.md

 ![KernelF: expression simple interpreter](exprSimpleInterpreter.png)

-An evalutator consists of a left and right side: the left side is a concept that should be interpreted.
+An evaluator consists of a left and right side: the left side is a concept that should be interpreted.
 In the inspector, you can set *cacheValues* to true to enabling caching.
 When the same value is accessed again, the cached value is returned instead of recalculation a value.
-The interpreter cache can be disabled by unchecking *Tools*-->*Enable Interpreter Cache* in the main menu.
+The interpreter cache can be disabled by unchecking *Tools* --> *Enable Interpreter Cache* in the main menu.

 ![evaluator of literals concept](literals_evaluator.png){width="600px"}

 The right side contains is an expression or a block and must return a value.
-The *node* expression refers to the currently evaluated expression.
-There are a few expressions starting with '#', that are explained in their corresponding short descriptions.
-The '#->' expression is used to call functions (search for usages globally).
+The *node* expression refers to the current evaluated expression.
+A few expressions start with *#*, that are explained in their corresponding short descriptions.
+The *#->* expression is used to call functions (search for usages globally).
 The right side can return a Java object (including null) or call another interpreter with one of the #-expressions.
 Another interesting expressions is the *env* expression.
-It's an array that can be used to save values for other evalulators.
+It's an array that can be used to save values for other evaluators.
 The key must be a node.
 If you don't have a node available, you can also use a helper class with static dummy nodes as keys.
 An example could be a dot expression where the operation needs to access the operand e.g. `"hello".startswith("he")`. `startswith()` is the operation, `"hello"` is the operand:

 ![evaluator of startswith concept](startswith_evaluator.png)

-In case that the current interpreter is not suitable for interpreting the current node, the expression *tryOtherInterpreter* can be used to use the next interpreter to interpret the current node:
+When the current interpreter is not suitable for interpreting the current node, the expression *tryOtherInterpreter* can be used to use the next interpreter to interpret the current node:

 ![try other interpreter expression](tryOtherInterpreter.png)

 The *castUp* expression can be used to case a Java (baselanguage) expression to a type.
 For example, if the expression is of type Number (numberInput) and the target type is float, `numberInput.floatValue()` would be called.
-The *$* expression returns the type of a concept.
+The *$* expression returns the concept's type.
 It can be used for type mappings but also for child type constraints that can be entered in the middle of evaluators.
-For example: the evalator of a modulo operator might require that the left and right expressions are of type integer otherwise the evaluator shouldn't be used:
+For example: the evaluator of a modulo operator might require that the left and right expressions are of type integer otherwise the evaluator shouldn't be used:

 ![evaluator of modulus](mod_evaluator.png){width="600px"}

 The *context* expression can be used to access the interpreter configurations, the cache, the root interpreter and contains some other useful.
 It can, for example, be used to access the environment from a Java class by executing a method with the context as a parameter.
 Then the environment can be accessed by calling `context.getEnvironment()`.
 The environment can be nested by calling `push` and `pop`.
 The topmost environment in the stack is used.
-The is evaluable expression (#?) can be used to check if there is an evaluator available for a specific node.
+The is evaluable expression (#?) can be used to check if an evaluator for a specific node is available.

 ## Code coverage